vdevigere/Novi/README.md

     def evaluate(self, context: dict = None) -> bool:
         pass
 ```
-novi's power comes from being able to implement pretty much any complex logic within these activation classes.
-The final status of the flag is determined by ANDing each of the evaluated status
+Novi's power comes from being able to implement pretty much any complex logic within these activation classes.
+A flag can be associated with multiple activations.
+The final status of the flag is determined by ANDing the status from evaluating each activation.